 Obsessively counting pills

-Finding ways to get more of a drug by making unnecessary emergency room or licensed health care provider visits
+Finding ways to get more of a drug by making unnecessary visits to the emergency room

-Taking a drug or medication more often than directed
+Taking a drug or medicine more often than directed

 Taking a drug with other drugs or alcohol